Jensen's Alpha Calculator - Portfolio Performance

 Jensen’s Alpha measures how much better (or worse) an investment portfolio performed compared to what it “should have” earned based on its risk level.

 Think of it like a school grading curve.
 If a student is expected to score 80% based on how hard the test is, but actually scores 90%, they outperformed by 10 points.
-Jensen’s Alpha does the same thing for investments — it measures outperformance (or underperformance) compared to expectations.
+Jensen’s Alpha does the same thing for investments.
+It measures outperformance (or underperformance) against expectations.

 A positive alpha means the portfolio beat the market after adjusting for risk.
 A negative alpha means it underperformed.
 An alpha of zero means it performed exactly as expected for its level of risk.